 We can change that.

-- But I love America.
+- But I love America / my country.

-Voters chose one candidate for president, but the Electoral College chose another.
+In America, voters chose one candidate for president, but the Electoral College chose another.
 There is evidence that another country, Russia, manipulated our election.

 And our government has been failing since long before our current president took office.